Nogizaka Station: History

-Nogizaka Station opened on 20 October 1972.
+Nogizaka Station was opened on 20 October 1972 by the Teito Rapid Transit Authority (TRTA).

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Since 2016, the station's departure melody is an instrumental rendition of the song "Kimi no Na wa Kibō" by the pop group Nogizaka46, performed by Nogizaka46 member Erika Ikuta on the piano.